Colleen Hoover: Career

 As of October 2022, Hoover has sold more than 20 million books.
 Reflecting on Hoover's success in 2022, Alexandra Alter of The New York Times wrote, "To say she's currently the best-selling novelist in the United States, to even compare her to other successful authors who have landed several books on the best seller lists, fails to capture the size and loyalty of her audience."

+An adaptation of the 2022 novel Reminders of Him, self-screenwritten by Hoover and her producing partner Lauren Levine, starring Maika Monroe and fellow actor/author Lauren Graham, premiered in March 2026.